Marko-Shevchuk/testing_automation/magento/user_stories.md

 - On the "My Orders" subpage users can view the table of orders they have made with these columns: Order id | Date | Ship To | Order Total | Status | Action
 - On the "My Downloadable Products" subpage users can view a table of digital products they have bought with these columns: Order id | Date | Title | Download | Status | Remaining downloads
 - On the "My Wish List" subpage users can view a list of products they have liked earlier and order them
-- On the "Adress Book" subpage user can add addresses and choose the default billing address and default shipping address.
+- On the "Address Book" subpage user can add addresses and choose the default billing address and default shipping address.
 - On the "Account Information" subpage user can change their first name, last name, email, and password
 - On the "Stored Payment Methods" subpage user can add payment methods or delete them
 - On the "My Product Reviews" subpage users can view reviews they have made for products they have bought